MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-database-for-postgresql-copy-activity.md

 Under **Advanced**, you can specify the following fields:

 - **Partition option**: Specifies the data partitioning options used to load data from Azure Database for PostgreSQL.
-When a partition option is enabled (that is, not None), the degree of parallelism to concurrently load data from an Azure SQL Database is controlled by the **Degree of copy parallelism** in the copy activity settings tab.
+When a partition option is enabled (that is, not None), the degree of parallelism to concurrently load data from an Azure Database for PostgreSQL is controlled by the **Degree of copy parallelism** in the copy activity settings tab.

     If you select **None**, you choose not to use partition.